JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## XCode for MacOS Target

-First we need to include the Framework in the `General` section of the *target* configuration.
+First, we need to include the Framework in the `General` section of the *target* configuration.
 There is the `Linked Frameworks and Libraries` section to include out Framework.
 That will make XCode see our Framework and resolve imports both from Objective-C and Swift.